Fans denounce racism with sign above Green Monster

-BOSTON (AP) — A few fans seated above the Green Monster dropped down a sign denouncing racism during the fourth inning of Boston's game against Oakland at Fenway Park on Wednesday night.
+BOSTON (AP) — A few fans seated above the Green Monster dropped down a sign denouncing racism during the fourth inning of Boston's 7-3 loss to Oakland at Fenway Park on Wednesday night.

 The sign - draped over the top middle of the 37-foot Monster - had a black background with white letters that read: "Racism is as American as Baseball."